 Dementia support: understanding and responding to changing behaviour

 Dementia is a progressive condition that, over time, can affect a person's behaviour.
-On this page, you can find information about understanding and supporting a person living with a dementia who may be displaying changing behaviour.
+Find information about understanding and supporting a person living with a dementia who may be displaying changing behaviour.

 As a dementia progresses, it can lead to a person feeling anxious, confused and frustrated.